andersevenrud/xpra-html5-client/packages/xpra/README.md

 # xpra-html5-client

-This is a release of the unofficial Xpra HTML5 client library.
+An Xpra HTML5 TypeScript implementation.

 See https://github.com/andersevenrud/xpra-html5-client for more information.